 Daniel Burstein, Senior Director of Content & Marketing at MarketingSherpa and MECLABS Institute, says:

-“Every interaction your customer has with your brand—through email, but also through any other customer touchpoint—will impact the success of your email marketing program because it will impact customer satisfaction and brand perception.
+“Every interaction your customer has with your brand—through email, but also through any other customer touchpoint—will impact the success of your best email marketing program because it will impact customer satisfaction and brand perception.

 For example, half (50%) of satisfied customers often or always subscribe to a company’s email list, but less than a quarter (23%) of unsatisfied customers subscribe to a company’s email.”

 A strong value proposition will help ensure your automation and coordination efforts are geared around the customer’s needs.
 In other words, it offers a seamless customer experience.

 Automation in email marketing for B2B can be a great way to acknowledge the action that customers or prospects have taken and reduce the chances of them feeling confused, uncertain, or frustrated.